keystonejs/keystone/docs/discussions/relationships.md

 For example, a blogging application might have lists called `Posts` and `Users`, where each post has a single author.
 This would be represented in Keystone by a relationship between the `Posts` and `Users` lists.

-To make the most of relationships in Keystone it is important to understand some key concepts.

 ## Defining a Relationship

 Relationships are implemented as [field types] and defined along with other fields in `createLists`.